bartverdonck/Sitecore-Forms-Extensions/docs/9.3/source/index.rst

 `Looking for the downloads?
 Find them on GitHub. <https://github.com/bartverdonck/Sitecore-Forms-Extensions/tree/master/downloads/Sitecore%209.3.x>`_

-`Click here to read the documentation on Sitecore Forms Extensions 1.8.3 for Sitecore 9.0. <http://onelittlespark.bartverdonck.be/sitecoreformsextentions/1.8.3/>`_
-`Click here to read the documentation on Sitecore Forms Extensions 2.3 for Sitecore 9.1 and 9.2. <http://onelittlespark.bartverdonck.be/sitecoreformsextentions/2.3/>`_
+`Looking for another version? <http://onelittlespark.bartverdonck.be/sitecoreformsextentions/>`_

-With this module you will be able to prefill forms, get a file upload field, get better integration with EXM, a Google Recaptcha, additional validators and much more.
+With this module you will be able to get better integration with EXM, a Google Recaptcha, conditional prefilling, additional validators and much more.

 These pages serve as the documentation for the module.
 They are splitted into 2 sections: